fdoble12/yt-api/README.md

 # Create an API key then add to .env file
 - Generate a Youtube API key here: https://console.cloud.google.com/apis/dashboard
 - Create a .env file in the project path
-  - create an API_KEY variable in the file then assign the generated api key as value
+  - create an API_KEY variable then assign the generated api key as its value
   - Ex.
 API_KEY=1234asjdjsal

 # Youtube API Class